Tenerife airport disaster: Victims

 Both aircraft were destroyed in the collision.
-All 248 passengers and crew aboard the KLM plane died, as did 335 passengers and crew (mostly the flight attendants and a purser) aboard the Pan Am plane, primarily due to the fire and explosions resulting from the fuel spilled and ignited in the impact.
-The other 61 passengers and crew aboard the Pan Am aircraft survived.
-There were initially 70 survivors, but 9 passengers later died of their injuries.
-Among the survivors were the captain, first officer, flight engineer, and four flight attendants.
+All 248 passengers and crew aboard the KLM plane were killed immediately, as were 316 of the 380 passengers and 9 of the 16 crew members aboard the Pan Am plane, primarily due to fire and explosions resulting from the fuel spilled and ignited in the impact.
+In the Pan Am aircraft, there were initially 71 survivors, but 10 passengers later died of their injuries.
+Among the survivors were all of the three pilots: Captain Grubbs, First Officer Bragg and Flight Engineer Warns, and four flight attendants.
 Most of the survivors on the Pan Am plane walked out onto the intact left wing, the side away from the collision, through holes in the fuselage structure.

-The Pan Am's engines were still running for a few minutes after the accident despite first officer Bragg's intention to turn them off.
+The Pan Am's engines were still running for a few minutes after the accident despite Bragg's intention to turn them off.
 The roof of the cockpit, where the engine switches were located, had been destroyed in the collision, and all control lines were severed, leaving no means for the flight crew to control the aircraft's systems, including engine fire extinguishers.
 Survivors waited for rescue, but it did not come promptly, as the firefighters were initially unaware that there were two aircraft involved and were concentrating on the KLM wreck hundreds of meters away in the thick fog and smoke.
 Eventually, most of the survivors on the wing dropped to the ground below.

-The Pan Am flight fatalities included 53 passengers from Orange County, California, mostly retirees on package tours.
+The Pan Am flight fatalities included at least 251 passengers and crew from California, 11 from Washington, 10 from Arizona, 9 from New York, 6 from Nevada, 5 from Oregon, 4 from Colorado and Utah, 3 from British Columbia and Hawaii, 2 from Alaska, Ohio, Illinois, and Washington, D.C., and 1 from Virginia, Pennsylvania, Minnesota, and Ontario.